Buy Organic Fruit Trees—Grown With Love

 We also think it’s a great idea to support your local small-scale nursery if you’re lucky enough to have one.
 They often have very high-quality trees, and can be a great source of heritage, hard-to-find, lesser-known varieties (that are often the most interesting!).

-But if you can’t get local, or are looking for a particular variety, you might need to buy from far away or interstate.
+However, if you can’t find local options or are looking for a specific variety, you may need to buy from a distance or interstate.
 That’s fine, but be aware that if the tree has been grown in a very different climate, it might take a year or two to acclimatise, and during that time it might need extra care and protection from the elements.

 Is it worth buying organic fruit trees?

 Organic fruit trees are rare, so does it really matter if trees are grown organically?
-To answer that, you have to head into the soil.
+The short answer is a resounding “Yes!”, but to dig deeper, we have to head into the soil.

 You’ve probably heard about the wonderful world of microbes beneath our feet.
-There are literally trillions of bacteria, fungi, worms, and many other organisms living in the soil.
+There are literally trillions of bacteria, fungi, worms, and other critters in the soil.

 They’re collectively called the ‘Soil Food Web’ or the ‘natural fertility system,’ and it’s how plants naturally get their food from the soil.
 The system works perfectly because it has evolved with plants over the last 500 million years.